Auvance/Auvance/README.md

 <hr>

 # About Me
-A young student captivated by the digital space, blending aesthetics with functionality, diving deep into the craft & continuing to refine skills to achieve absolute perfection.
+👤- High School Graduate blending aesthetics with functionality in the web, editing & design space.
+🖥️- Mainly Frontend Simultaneously learning the backend.

 ## 🌐 Socials: